 Bidirectional Bluetooth Command Path Validation with HC-05 and Elegoo Uno R3

-12 minute read
+18 minute read

-This project started as a simple Bluetooth LED demo, but it quickly became a more interesting engineering problem: how to validate a full bidirectional command-and-telemetry path between a host machine and an embedded target.
+This project began as a simple Bluetooth LED demo, but it quickly became a more interesting engineering problem: how to validate a full bidirectional command-and-telemetry path between a host machine and an embedded target.

 What looked like a basic “turn an LED on over Bluetooth” exercise ultimately became a focused debugging effort involving: